lan13005/PyAmpTools/_sources/intro.md

 pre-commit install --install-hooks # (Optional) commit hooks to perform loose formatting
 ```

-[ROOT](https://root.cern/install/) >v6.26 is a required dependency.
 There is a known conflict between AmpTools' GPU usage and RooFit/TMVA which comes with the conda-forge binaries of ROOT.
 Currently, ROOT has to be built from source with roofit and tmva off.
 A build script is included to download ROOT from source with the appropriate cmake flags to achieve this

 ```shell
 cd root